fahertym/villain-in-the-verse/manuscript/part5_exit_routes/exit_routes.md

-# Exit Routes — Non-Authoritarian Morality
+# Exit Routes — Designing Non-Authoritarian Morality
+We can do ethics without fear, debt, or infinite punishments.